Mario-ACL/Reconocimiento-de-patrones/README.md

-Repository to upload and share work made in "Reconocimiento de patrones" class.
+Repository made to upload and share work from "Reconocimiento de patrones" class.